20 Interesting Facts About Belgium You Might Not Know

 Capital of Diamonds

 While we're on the subject of Antwerp, this city is often referred to as the diamond capital of the world.
 Over 80% of the rough diamonds in existence pass through Antwerp for cutting and polishing before being sold globally.
+This is one of the most interesting facts about Belgium that showcases its economic significance in the diamond industry.

 Multilingual Belgium

 Belgium doesn't have a specific language called "Belgian."
 Instead, it boasts three official languages: French, Dutch, and German.
 Interestingly, Dutch, also known as Flemish, is the most widely spoken language, with 60% of the population using it daily.
+This linguistic diversity is yet another fascinating aspect that contributes to the unusual facts about Belgium.

 Fries: A Belgian Delight

 French fries, despite their name, have their origins in Belgium.
 Known locally as “frites,” they are a beloved street food and are best enjoyed with a variety of sauces.
 While you can try them with many dips, the traditional way is to savor them with mayonnaise.
+This culinary delight is just one of the many Belgium interesting facts that food lovers will appreciate.

 The Smurfs: Belgian Icons

 Most are familiar with the Smurfs, but did you know they were created by Belgian artist Peyo?
 Originally called Les Schtroumpfs, these little blue creatures have become cultural icons.
 A fun fact: the Spanish village of Júzcar turned its entire town blue for the Smurfs movie premiere in 2011, although legal issues forced them to change the town's name to “La aldea azul.”
+This is certainly one of the more quirky Belgium facts interesting to many fans around the world.

 The Tallest Men Globally

 Belgian men are renowned for their height, with an average height of 181.7 cm, making them the second tallest men in the world, just behind the Dutch, who average 182.5 cm.
 Interestingly, Belgian women average a height of 165.5 cm.
+This unique statistic is among the interesting facts on Belgium that highlight its physical diversity.

 Trailblazers in Equality

 Additionally, Belgium made history as the second country to legalize same-sex marriage in 2003, following the Netherlands, marking a significant step toward equality.
+This progressive stance is an important aspect of Belgium's social history and a noteworthy Belgium interesting fact.

 A Beer Lover's Paradise

 When it comes to beer, Belgium shines with its diversity.
 Although it doesn't consume the most beer per capita (that title goes to the Czech Republic), it boasts over 1,200 varieties of beer.
 A must-visit spot in Brussels is Delirium Tremens, one of the largest and best-stocked breweries in the world.
+This variety is a testament to the rich brewing tradition that is one of the most interesting facts about Belgium.

 A Jazz Legacy: The Saxophone

 Jazz enthusiasts owe a great deal to Belgium, as the saxophone was invented by Belgian Adolphe Sax.
 This instrument has since become a staple in jazz music globally.
+This musical heritage is one of the many interesting facts on Belgium that enriches its cultural landscape.

 Belgium's Notable Inventions